-- Providing professional assessment(s) of the individual for specific needs in gross/fine motor skills; - Developing, implementing, modifying and monitoring PT treatments and interventions for the member; - Designing, modifying or monitoring use of related environmental modifications; - Designing, modifying and monitoring use of related activities supportive to the Care Plan goals and objectives; - Consulting or collaborating with other service providers or family members, as directed by the participant member or Care Coordinator; - Using of equipment and technologies or any other aspect of the member's PT services; - Training regarding PT activities; and - Training of all relevant staff, family, primary caregiver, etc., in the implementation of the therapy plan and follow up.

-- The physical therapist must perform a comprehensive assessment evaluation and develop a PCCP for each member to determine appropriate therapy and coordinate services with the MCO Care Coordinator.
-Services may include the following: - Obtaining pertinent medical history; - Assessing of the member on physical strengths and deficits including, but limited to:
+- Providing professional assessment(s) of the individual for specific needs in gross/fine motor skills; - Developing, implementing, modifying and monitoring PT treatments and interventions for the member/Member; - Designing, modifying or monitoring use of related environmental modifications; - Designing, modifying and monitoring use of related activities supportive to the Care Plan goals and objectives; - Consulting or collaborating with other service providers or family members, as directed by the member or Care Coordinator; - Using of equipment and technologies or any other aspect of the memberMember's PT services; - Training regarding PT activities; - Training of all relevant staff, family, primary caregiver, etc., in the implementation of the therapy plan and follow up. - The physical therapist must perform a comprehensive assessment evaluation and develop a PCCP for each member Member to determine appropriate therapy and coordinate services with the MCO Care Coordinator.
+Services may include the following: